specialprocedures/igdr.ch/content/posts/semnet-intro.md

 - **Graph algorithms**: enrich your data with [communities](https://networkx.org/documentation/stable/reference/algorithms/community.html), [centrality](https://networkx.org/documentation/stable/reference/algorithms/centrality.html) and [much more](https://networkx.org/documentation/stable/reference/algorithms/) for use in NLP, search, RAG and context engineering.
 - **Deduplication**: remove duplicate records (e.g., "Donald Trump", "Donald J. Trump) from datasets.
 - **Exploratory data analysis and visualisation**, [Cosmograph](https://cosmograph.app/) works brilliantly for large corpora.

+## Why use graph structures?

+By opening up the NetworkX API to embedded documents, Semnet provides a new suite of tools and metrics for workflows in domains such as NLP, RAG, search and context engineering.

+For most use cases, Semnet will work best as a complement to traditional workflows, rather than as a replacement.
+Its power lies in encoding information about relationships between data points, which can be used as features in downstream tasks.

+Approaches will vary depending on your use case, but benefits include:

+- Representing indirect connections that aren't encoded in traditional workflows
+- Examining graph structure around a node may provide richer context than just its nearest neighbours
+- Centrality measures that capture an entire graph or subgraph structure, rather than just a position in multi-dimensional space
+- It's simpler to add new nodes, edges and data, compared to a structure based on dimensionality reduction (e.g., UMAP) which may be unstable during recomputation
+- Some very pretty charts

 ## What problem does Semnet solve?